AdrianCGallo/starter-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
 - Terrestrial Carbon Cycling
-- Pedology
-- Permafrost
-- Pyrogenic Carbon
+- Human & Environmental Effects of Agriculture
 - Soil Carbon Policy
+- Science Communication

 # Education to show in About widget
 education: